ericleasemorgan/reader-toolbox/docs/commands.rst

 grammars
 --------

+Use ``grammars`` to output parts of sentences matching language patterns -- grammars.

 Langauges follow patterns, and these patterns are called grammars.
 Through the use of machine learning computing techniques, it is possible to apply grammars to a text and extract matching sentence fragments.
 The results are more meaningful than simple ngram and concordance outputs because the patterns (grammars) assume relationships between words, not mere frequencies nor proximities.

-In order to exploit grammars, a specific language model must be installed, and if it has not been installed, then the Toolbox will do so.
-Moreover, applying the model to the carrel can be a time consuming process, and the Toolbox will do this work, if it has not already been done.
+In order to exploit grammars, a specific (spaCy) language model must be installed, and if it has not been installed, then the Toolbox will do so.
+Moreover, applying the model to the carrel can be quite a time consuming process.
+The Toolbox will do this work, if it has not already been done.

 The Toolbox supports four different grammars.
 The first is subject-verb-object (svo) -- rudimentary sentences.
 To extract svo-like fragments from a given study carrel, enter: ::